 - take practical action to improve the sustainability of their campuses

 - collaborate with peers they may not usually work with

 - learn about current sustainability initiatives of the University

 - engage in new and creative activities with an element of competition.

-Green Impact was developed by the National Union of Students (NUS) in the United Kingdom where it has been run for 10 years, with over 20,000 people actively participating.
+Green Impact was developed by the National Union of Students (NUS) in the United Kingdom where it has been run for over 10 years, with more than 20,000 people actively participating.

-In Australasia the Green Impact Program is supported by Australasian Campuses Towards Sustainability (ACTS).
-In 2018, the University of Tasmania joins nine universities in Australia and New Zealand taking part in Green Impact.
+In Australasia the Green Impact program is supported by Australasian Campuses Towards Sustainability (ACTS).
+In 2020, the University of Tasmania joins eleven universities in Australia and New Zealand taking part in Green Impact.